COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 As part of the approach to welcoming new residents to the district, we have supported the production of Welcome Bags.
 These are decorated by local school children and Idea Services clients, then distributed via real estate agents, preschools, community associations and at libraries and service centres.
-Anyone with an interest in supporting the bags can contact Nicki at email@example.com
+Anyone with an interest in supporting the bags can contact Martin at email@example.com

 When you're new to a region it can take some time to work out where things are, and how things work.
 You can find useful advice in our New to Waimakariri booklet (pdf, 1.0 MB).

-Our role is to lead and represent our communities, looking after the needs of people currently living in the Waiamkariri District and planning for the future.
+Our role is to lead and represent our communities, looking after the needs of people currently living in the Waimakariri District and planning for the future.
 We work hard to engage with our communities and encourage participation in decision-making.